bjoernboeckle/libWiringPI/README.md

 Small wrapper library to use wiringPi from within C#.

-There are also other ones for instance: https://github.com/danriches/WiringPi.Net
+There are also other ones out there, for instance: https://github.com/danriches/WiringPi.Net